wireapp/wire-server/docs/src/understand/sft.rst

       }]
       }

-In the above example, client `A` would receive a call configuration from the backend that includes `TURN` server A in combination with `UDP`, `TCP`, and `TLS` transport.
+In the above example, client `A` would receive a call configuration from the backend that includes `TURN` server A in combination with `UDP`, `TCP`, and `TCP with TLS` transport.

 On the other side, client `B` would receive a similar call configuration from the backend as well that includes `TURN` server B.